by Mike Ratliff

 I was watching the news one day in 1966 during the NFL preseason drills.
 During the sports segment they showed some film from the Packers’ training camp.
 The players were in the background going through drills.
 The reporter asked Vince Lombardi several questions about team depth, returning starters, et cetera.
 I will never forget his answer.
 (This is from memory so I will paraphrase.)
 He said, “I can’t answer any questions about who is starting or who is playing what positions.
 Right now we are focusing on fundamentals.”
 I remember being amazed at that.
 This team was full of the best players in the NFL and Coach Lombardi was making them go through tackling and blocking drills that would hone those fundamental skills these guys have been using since they were kids.
 I do not remember hearing about any of those players complaining about it either.

 I am constantly amazed at how often God takes me back to fundamentals.
 I have this deep hunger and drive to soar in the spiritual realm.
 I want God to fill me with all of the wisdom, knowledge and grace I can handle then let me fly.
 However, that is not how He works with me at all.
-This deep thirst and hunger for the things of God is still there (Thank you Jesus!), but there are times He seems far away and I feel like I am floundering.
+This deep thirst and hunger for the things of God is still there because He put it there, but there are times He seems far away and I feel like I am floundering.
 During those times, I will find myself feeling very empty and alone as I try to do His will.
 Silence from the throne is like death to me.
 I have found, though, all I need to do is leave the details alone and return to simply seeking His face and being content with His presence.
-The act of "seeking the Lord's face" is simply turning all of our attention to Him and away from everything else.
+The act of “seeking the Lord’s face” is simply turning all of our attention to Him and away from everything else.
 This requires time alone with the Lord in prayer and meditation.
 It is a very warm and wonderful place to be.
 Obedience at that point is a joy beyond expression as it is completely by His grace.

 In June 1980, I moved from Maryland to Oklahoma.
 My Dad was a serious runner and we trained together.
 After a few weeks, we decided to run in a 5-mile race scheduled for the July 4th in a nearby city.
 I was very nervous about it.
 I didn’t want a repeat performance of that 10k.
 It was a hot day and the course was unknown.
 The gun went off at the start and I did not take off like a bullet this time.
 I simply ran a pace that was a little faster than I trained.
 After a mile or so I realized I was very comfortable and could go faster.
 I then sped up and started passing people.
 I ended up running those 5 miles at a 6:30 pace (six minutes and thirty seconds per mile).
 I knew I could have run it much faster, but I was very happy that I had finished.
 I was awarded a 3rd place trophy for my age group, which was a complete surprise.

 What is the solution?
 We must continue in the fundamentals.
 However, the following is usually what happens.
 God uses us in a wonderful edifying way, people tell us how knowledgeable and spiritual we are, and we make the mistake of believing them.
 The next step for us is to stumble.
 Why?
-We get out of the process of walking the walk by faith, running the race, and abiding in Christ by thinking that we have arrived.
+We get out of the process of walking by faith, running the race, and abiding in Christ by thinking that we have arrived.
 We must not think like that.
 We must consider ourselves babes in Christ who are helpless.
 No matter how successful we become in this Spirit-led walk the danger is there to become prideful in our humility.
 Success in this walk will come to those who understand it is not them who is doing all of that wonderful spiritual work in the heart.
 It is God and God alone who can and will grant us repentance.
 No matter how hard we try to be godly, we cannot do it.
 We must put all of our effort into drawing as close to God as we can.
 Allow Him to break up the fallow, uncultivated, ground of our hard hearts.
 When we become tenderhearted, we can hear and obey Him.

 The Apostle Paul is a good example for us.
 He was very godly.
 His spiritual insight was awesome.
 However, even after years of serving God with his entire being he confessed he was still a work in progress.